RomanKuschanow/OS_labs/work-cases/№1/report.md

-### Для чого використовують git, які основні дії та команди в ньому виконують
+### What is git used for, what are the main actions and commands performed in it

-`git` – це система контролю версій, що використовуеться як великими компаніями, так й окремими розробниками програмного забезпечення. `git` дозволяє зручно зберігати проміжні результати роботи, для швидкого повернення на будь який з етапів розробки, або розділення праці між різними спеціалістами.
+`git` - is a version control system used by both large companies and individual software developers. `git` allows you to conveniently save intermediate work results, for quick return to any of the stages of development, or division of labor between different specialists.

-Основні команди `git`:
+Basic commands `git`:

-  - `git init` - ініціалізуе репозиторій у вибраній папці
+  - `git init` - initializes the repository in the selected folder
-  - `git add <file>` - додае файл до до репозиторію
+  - `git add <file>` - adds the file to the repository
-  - `git commit -m"<commit name>"` - створюе новий комміт
+  - `git commit -m"<commit name>"` - creates a new commit
-  - `git branch <name>` - створюе нову гілку
+  - `git branch <name>` - creates a new branch
-  - `git checkout <branch name>` - встановлюе вказивник `HEAD` на вказану гілку
+  - `git checkout <branch name>` - sets the `HEAD` pointer to the specified branch
-  - `git checkout <commit id>` - встановлюе вказивник `HEAD` на вказаний комміт
+  - `git checkout <commit id>` - sets the `HEAD` pointer to the specified commit
-  - `git push <remote repository>` - пушить поточну гілку до вказаної гілки у віддаленому репозиторії
+  - `git push <remote repository>` - pushes the current branch to the specified branch in the remote repository
-  - `git merge <branch name>` - "склеюе" поточну гілку з вказанною у команді, та створюе новий комміт, що належить до вказанної гілки
+  - `git merge <branch name>` - "glues" the current branch with the one specified in the command, and creates a new commit belonging to the specified branch
-  - `git remote add <link>` - вказуе поточному репозиторію посилання, за яким зберігаеться віддаленний репозиторій
+  - `git remote add <link>` - tells the current repository the link under which the remote repository is stored
-  - `git pull` - швидка команда, що замінюе собою почергове виконання наступніх двох команд
+  - `git pull` - a quick command that replaces the alternate execution of the next two commands-
-  - `git fetch <remore branch>` - витягуе стан вказанної віддаленої гілки
+  - `git fetch <remore branch>` - retrieves the state of the specified remote branch
-  - `git merge` - оновлює локальну гілку до витягнутого стану віддаленної гілки
+  - `git merge` - updates the local branch to the pulled state of the remote branch

-### Що таке "комміт", як він дозволяє відслідковувати зміни у файлах?
+### What is a "commit" and how does it allow you to track changes to files?

-`Комміт` - це миттєвий знімок стану робочого дерева в певний момент часу. Комміт на який вказує `HEAD` в момент створення нового комміта стає його батьком.  Це означає що `git` в коміті зберігає зроблені зміни над попереднім комітом(батьком).
+`Commit` is a snapshot of the state of the working tree at a certain point in time.
+The commit pointed to by `HEAD` becomes its parent when a new commit is created.
+This means that `git` in the commit saves the changes made on the previous commit (parent).

-`Робоче дерево` — це будь-яка директорія на вашій файловій системі, яка має пов'язаний з собою репозиторій. Включає всі файли та піддиректорії тієї директорії.
+`Working tree` is any directory on your file system that has a repository associated with it.
+Includes all files and subdirectories of that directory.

-`Репозиторій` — це набір коммітів, кожен з яких є архівом того, як виглядало робоче дерево проекту в певний момент у минулому. Також в ньому означена голова (HEAD), яка ідентифікує гілку чи комміт, від якої відгалужується поточне робоче дерево.
+A `repository` is a collection of commits, each of which is an archive of what the project's working tree looked like at some point in the past.
+It also specifies the head (HEAD), which identifies the branch or commit from which the current working tree branches.